 Now consider for a moment the person you know with Alzheimer's.
 Do they struggle with similar communication issues as discussed here?
 Could it be that in addition to Alzheimer's they have a problem with hearing loss?
 Are they missing out on stimuli in their environment to keep their brain active?

-When someone suffers with Alzheimer's their cognitive function is often decreased making it very difficult for them to on their own realize they have a hearing loss problem let alone communicate to others.
+When someone suffers from Alzheimer's their cognitive function is often decreased making it very difficult for them to on their own realize they have a hearing loss problem let alone communicate to others.

 According to the Better Hearing Institute (BHI) research shows that hearing loss can significantly and negatively impact an older person's declining cognitive dysfunction.
 When hearing loss and Alzheimer's are found together this person has usually been experiencing serious and varied problems from the combination of the problems that have been previously blamed solely on the Alzheimer's.

-BHI states that research shows that the use of hearing aids along with other services decreases the Alzheimer patients suffering with the following:
+BHI states that research shows that the use of hearing aids along with other services decreases the Alzheimer patients suffering from the following: